tsand1602/Tax-Assistant/README.md

 ## Configuration

-- Place your API keys in the `config.json` file in the project directory (see code comments for the required format).
+- Place your API keys in the `config.json` file in the project directory.
 - No extra setup needed for cURL or `cacert.pem`—both are included.

 ---